aldo-leka/ai-quiz/README.md

 The project uses Supabase PostgreSQL.
 The database schema is defined in `/server/db/schema.sql`.
 Make sure to run this script in your Supabase SQL Editor before starting the application.

+### Database Migrations

+When needed, database migrations can be found in `/server/db/migrations/`.
+Apply them in numeric order to update your database schema.

+#### Current Migrations

+1. `001_add_transaction_functions.sql` - Adds transaction support, necessary columns for game state persistence, and the time_limit column for timed quizzes.

 ## License

 MIT